 Using different height levels is one of the easiest ways to decorate with indoor plants and make a room feel more complete.

-🌿 Best Plants for Plant Stands
+🌿 Best Plants for Raised Plant Stands

 Many indoor plants work well on plant stands.
 Some popular choices include pothos, philodendron, snake plants, peace lilies, ferns, rubber plants, and small palms.
 Trailing plants also work well on plant stands because the vines can hang down over the sides.